PetrCala/alcohol-tracker/README.md

 2. Inside the `input` folder, place the database you want to migrate (do not rename it from the Firebase import).
 3. Call the relevant migration script (located inside the `_dev/database/migration-scripts` folder) from the `_dev/main.tsx` file.
 You can run this file using either **bun**, or **ts-node**.
 4. The output will be located in the `_dev/migrations/output` folder.
 From there, you can update the relevant database.

+### Database maintenance

+You can schedule database maintenance directly from the command line using `bun run maintenance:schedule`, provided you have the corresponding admin SDK.
+After the maintenance is over, you will have to cancel it through running `bun run maintenance:cancel`.
+For more detail, see the following sections.

+#### Scheduling maintenance

+1. In `.env`, set the environment of the database you want to schedule the maintenance for.
+2. Place the admin SDK file of this database into the project root, and make sure the admin SDK paths in the `.env` file are configured correctly to point to this file.
+3. From the project root, run

+    ```bash
+    bun run maintenance:schedule
+    ```

+    From there, follow the on-screen instructions.

+#### Cancelling maintenance

+1. Follow steps 1-2 from the previous section.
+2. From the project root, run

+    ```bash
+    bun run maintenance:cancel
+    ```

+    and follow the on-screen instructions.

+#### Understanding the maintenance mechanism

+- Scheduling a maintenance will update the `config/maintenance` node of the database.
+Namely, the `maintenance_mode` will be set to `true`, while the start and end time will be set to your desired values.
+As long as the `maintenance_mode` flag is on, all users will be shown a maintenance screen upon opening the application.
+- There is no in-built check to make sure the maintenance time is over.
+As such, the start/end times are purely of informational character.
+This is to allow the developers more flexibility.
+Consequently, after the actual maintenance is over and the app is ready to be made available to users, simply cancel the maintenance using the instructions in the [Cancelling maintenance](#cancelling-maintenance) section.
+This will set the `maintenance_mode` to false, allowing application access to users.